 Ofqual confirms revisions to performance rules for music and dance GCSE, AS and A levels for 2019 onwards

 Ofqual has confirmed that performance rules for GCSEs, AS and A levels in music and dance are being revised.
-This is intended to address issues identified with the way Ofqual’s rules for the performance assessment in these qualifications operated in practice after they were first delivered in summer 2018.

 These changes will come into effect immediately, meaning the new expectations will apply to this summer’s exams.
 You can access the full details here.